 Bey Ibrahim of Szekszárd castle was murdered by his Hungarian adolescent pages on 21 July 1559

 We know about this crime from the letter of Captain Horváth Márk of Szigetvár Castle that was addressed to Palatine Nádasdy Tamás, written on 25 July 1559.
-He wrote that 20 of Bey Kurd Ibrahim’s 30 Christian young servants killed the Bey, then climbed the walls and escaped.
+He wrote that 20 of Kurd Ibrahim bey’s 30 Christian young servants killed the bey, then climbed the walls and escaped.
 Ten of them went to Szigetvár Castle and they told the case to Horváth Márk.

-We can read in the letter sent to the Sanjak Bey of Mohács that all the properties of late Bey Kurd Ibrahim had to be seized for the Sultan as he had no children or heirs.
+We can read in the letter sent to the Sanjak Bey of Mohács that all the properties of late Kurd Ibrahim bey had to be seized by the Sultan as he had no children or heirs.
 At least, the Ottoman officials sensed that something was wrong and didn’t accept the heirs who had been appointed by Ibrahim.

 Everything happened as the above-mentioned letter had said.
-Bey Mehmed of Mohács could get more information as well, let us go into the details.
+Mehmed bey of Mohács could get more information as well, let us go into the details.

 He listed that the value of the late Ibrahim’s horses was 10,500 Akche (21,000 silver Denarius).
 Kurd Ibrahim had owed some money to a certain Mehmed so 9,300 Akche of this amount had to be paid to him.
 Then, the value of the stored grain was listed (16,553 Akche) and further income related to various grains was 13,533 Akche and 3,000 Akche.
 However, only 1,856 Akche was paid to the treasury from this.

 We know nothing more about the punishment of the criminals but the case offers to give us a glimpse behind the scenes.
 We can also see how many Hungarian renegades and slaves were serving the Ottoman officers.
-As for Szekszárd Castle, we can see Bey Dur Ali, a new Sanjak Bey there on 6 November 1559.
+As for Szekszárd Castle, we can see Dur Ali bey, a new Sanjak Bey there on 6 November 1559.